 Diversity & Dissent Fund editorial board

-Reveal Digital’s editorial board is composed of representatives from funding libraries, with members serving one or two year terms.
+Reveal Digital’s editorial board is composed of representatives from funding libraries, with members.
 The board plays a pivotal role in the selection of new digital projects and provides oversight as each selected project is developed.

 Jessica Ballard, Archivist for Multicultural Collections & Services, University of Illinois

 Conor Casey, Labor Archivist, Labor Archives of Washington, University of Washington Libraries

 Lillian Castillo-Speed, Head of Ethnic Studies Library, University of California, Berkeley

 Thai Jones, Curator, U.S. History, Columbia University

 Nick Okrent, Coordinator for Humanities Collections, University of Pennsylvania

 Michael Rodriguez, Coordinator for Digital Humanities, Michigan State University